Local Tips·April 28, 2026·6 min read

 Getting around

-With the light rail and buses paused, central Jerusalem becomes a walking city for a day — which, from HaHavatselet, is no hardship at all.
-The Old City is roughly a twenty-five-minute walk.
-Taxis operate throughout Shabbat and ride-hailing apps work normally, so nothing is truly out of reach.
+With the light rail and buses paused, central Jerusalem becomes a walking city for a day — and from HaHavatselet, that's no hardship at all.
+Taxis run throughout Shabbat, with some surge pricing after Saturday sundown when the city restarts, and ride-hailing apps work normally.

 Staying with us over Shabbat